Schoaib/SyedCommonFE/README.md

 This step will create a lib folder with all the required files, than can be used as local npm or can published on npm.

-Required props for catalog componets are :<br>
-Path to the backend APi ==> backendApi: PropTypes.string.isRequired<br>
-Path to the product images ==> productImagePath: PropTypes.string.isRequired

 These files needed to be added in your index.html to support google fonts and Font Awesome <br>
 ```javascript